Chad Kelly accused of trespassing into home, sitting next to woman, 'mumbling incoherently'

 Security footage from the home shows a white man wearing dark pants, a white long-sleeved shirt, brown vest and red scarf around his neck outside the home, the affidavit says.
 When police found him inside the SUV, Kelly was wearing clothing similar to the man seen in the video, and the homeowner also identified Kelly as the intruder, the affidavit says.
 Court documents also say there were no signs of forced entry.

-Kelly was taken into custody without incident and transported to the Arapahoe County Jail on charges of first-degree criminal trespass.
+Kelly was arrested without incident and transported to the Arapahoe County Jail on charges of first-degree criminal trespass.
 The sheriff's office said he's no longer in custody as of Tuesday morning.
-A spokesman for the court said Kelly posted a $2,500 bond and is due in court Wednesday morning.
+A spokesman for the court said Kelly posted a $2,500 bond and is due at the Arapahoe County Justice Center on Wednesday morning.

 Broncos linebacker Von Miller hosted a Wild West-themed Halloween party at the Gothic Theatre Monday night.
-9NEWS has confirmed that Kelly attended that party prior to his arrest near the theater.
+9NEWS has confirmed that Kelly attended that party prior to his arrest nearby.

+Broncos linebacker Brandon Marshall said Miller let everyone know if they were driving, they couldn't drink.
+Attendees who intended to drive home got yellow wristbands when they entered so they wouldn't get served.
+Ubers and shuttles were available for everyone, Marshall said, and security was present.

 “We are disappointed that Chad Kelly was arrested early this morning.
 Our organization has been in contact with Chad, and we are in the process of gathering more information.”